Multi-state quantum simulations via model-space quantum imaginary time evolution: Author contributions

 \section{Author contributions}

 T.T. conceived the idea and wrote the paper.
-Y.R. and T.T. implemented the algorithms and performed numerical simulations.
-T.T., Y.R., and S.L.T. all participated in discussions that developed the theory and shaped the project.
+Y.R., S.C.T., and T.T. implemented the algorithms and performed numerical simulations.
+T.T., Y.R., S.C.T., and S.L.T. all participated in discussions that developed the theory and shaped the project.